nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `mailingList p/`
   * Prepares a CSV of the current view containing Name and Phone as the fields.

-* `mailingList j/`
-  * Invalid Prefix j/ is ignored.
-  * Prepares a CSV of the current view containing Name, Phone and Email as the fields.

 ### Clearing all entries : `clear`